franzinc/docker-agraph/README.md

 default user for the container (it is used to run commands provided to `docker run` and `docker exec`).

-Note, that *`entrypoint.sh` recursively changes the owner of `/agraph` tree to `agraph:agraph` user on container start*.
-This may be undesired when mounting local directories are as `/agraph/data` and `/agraph/etc` volumes into AllegroGraph container.
+Note, that **`entrypoint.sh` recursively changes the owner of `/agraph/data` and `/agraph/etc` trees (which are the mount points for data and configuration volumes, respectively) to `agraph:agraph` user on container start**.
+This may be undesired when using host directories as data/configuration volumes.

 For convenience purposes, `agdock` tool provides a `run` command for running AllegroGraph containers, but it makes a lot of assumptions